dojoengine/book/docs/pages/tutorial/deploy-using-slot/main.md

+---
+title: Deploying with Slot
+description: Learn how to deploy your Dojo project using Slot, including authentication, configuration, and setting up a Torii indexer.
+---

 # Deploy your game using Slot

 Welcome to this tutorial where we'll guide you through deploying a project using the Slot.